boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 #### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a map.
+This option allows you to toggle the visibility of the tooltip in a map.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/map/tooltip.png)